What genres do I work with?

 Please do not change fonts for different character voices or special effects.

 Please include numbered chapter headers and numbered pages.
+Chapter headers should be formatted as “Header 1.”

 Do not send me your only copy of your manuscript.
 You should retain your own separate copy to compare or revert to as needed.